Schille/Schille.github.io/content/projects/bodyscanner.md

 <br/> A 3D avatar of the patient with the relevant circumferences.

 ## The Device
-In the development of the device, we collaborated with a professional industrial designer and a manufacturer based in Germany.
+For the development of the device, we collaborated with a professional industrial designer and a manufacturer based in Germany.

-We provided the sensor locations, the layout and some minor specifications for the required infrastructure as input (mainly, the wiring, touch monitor, compute unit and connectors).
+We provided the sensor locations, the layout and the specifications for the required infrastructure as input (mainly, the wiring, touch monitor, compute unit and connectors).
 I managed the process to agree on the device's design and checked in regularly with other project goals (i.e. budgets and timeline).

 ### The Body